bogdanlab/big_summer_2017/README.md

 # Statistical Concepts

-## Hypothesis testing

-In hypothesis testing, we are interested in finding out whether a statistical model is supported by the data or not.
-Usually, we have a null hypothesis (denoted by H0), and we want to test whether the data support the null hypothesis or not.
-If the data does not support the null hypothesis, then we reject the null hypothesis, and is in favor of the alternative hypothesis (denoted by H1).

-For GWAS, H0 is the hypothesis that the SNP is not causal for the trait, or the SNP has no effect on the trait.

 ## Linear model

 A linear model is a model in which the response variable is a linear function